 A: It is hard to tell based on your question whether you are anticipating the possibility of not making partner someday, or have actually been passed up for partner at your current firm.
 Either way, you should remember that the partnership track is different from firm to firm.
 You reference spending 7 years with a firm.
-Some firms do make decisions about partnership after 7 years, however, many firms have partnership tracks based on 8, 9, 10 or 11 years.
-At a firm with a track of 10 years, it would not be at all unusual to be a 7th year associate who was not yet up for partner.
-In that situation, the fact that you arent a partner would not be any indication that there is something wrong with your lawyering skills or your professional development.
+Some firms do make decisions about partnership after 7 years; however, many firms have partnership tracks based on 8, 9, 10 or 11 years.
+At a firm with a track of 10 years, it would not be at all unusual to be a 7th year associate that was not yet up for partner.
+In that situation, the fact that you aren't a partner would not be any indication that there is something wrong with your lawyering skills or your professional development.

 However, if the partnership track of your firm is 7 years (as I suspect it may be, based on your question), it may be an indication that the firm does perceive that there is something lacking.
 Your work may be excellent, but it may be that you have not developed any business, or have not shown enough management potential.
-Of course, thats entirely speculation.
+Of course, that's entirely speculation.
 Regardless of why an attorney does not make partner, it would be highly unusual for a lawyer to spend his or her career with one firm, and over the course of seven years, not get any feedback on whether the firm felt that the associate was on track for partnership.
-In essence, your path to partnership should be fairly well defined both by you and by the partners at your firm.
+In essence, your path to partnership should be fairly well-defined both by you and by the partners at your firm.
 If you start considering what the issues are surrounding the partnership track for the first time after 7 years, you are coming a bit late to the game.

-You stated that whether a lawyer makes partner is not necessarily an indication of that lawyers abilities.
+You stated that whether a lawyer makes partner is not necessarily an indication of that lawyer's abilities.
 Again, depending on the firm, that is probably true.
 Some firms hire many associates, and only intend to give a relatively small percentage of those associates offers of partnership.
 In these cases, it is not unusual to not be elected partner, and as such, is generally not an indication that an attorney is not skilled.

-Passed Up For Partner?
 Reevaluate.
-What do you do if you dont make partner?
+What do you do if you don't make partner?
 Let me answer your question in two ways.
-First, a lawyer who doesnt make partner at 7 years should immediately set about finding out what his or her firms criteria are for making partnership decisions.
-What is it that I can be doing to prove to you that I am worthy of this position? should be the first line of dialogue.
+First, a lawyer who doesn't make partner at 7 years should immediately set about finding out what his or her firm's criteria are for making partnership decisions.
+Asking "what is it that I can be doing to prove to you that I am worthy of this position?" should be the first line of dialogue.
 It may be that a firm wants to see more business development.
-It may be that there are concerns about the lawyers work.
+It may be that there are concerns about the lawyer's work.
 In any event, it is not sufficient to sit back and simply wait to hear whether you will ever become partner.
 Although you would have ideally started dealing with these issues years before, there still may be time to define what hurdles you need to jump to get where the firm wants you to be.

-In the event that the firms management has made it clear that a lawyer will never be a partner, should you leave?
+In the event that the firm's management has made it clear that a lawyer will never be a partner, should you leave?
 That depends.
 Are you happy and fulfilled at the firm?
 Are there alternative designations or titles that might make you happy, such as of counsel or senior associate?
 In that event, there may very well be every reason in the world to stay with your firm.
 Many firms accommodate senior attorneys who are not partners, and those types of relationships are often quite successful.
 In fact, there are many attorneys who would rather practice in this sort of a role than as a partner of the firm.

-However, if it is your goal to become a partner at a law firm, and your current firm isnt going to provide that opportunity, you may want to try to switch firms.
+However, if it is your goal to become a partner at a law firm, and your current firm isn't going to provide that opportunity, you may want to try to switch firms.
 Whether you can readily change firms depends on any number of factors, including your location, your practice area, and your portable book of business.
 In our experience, a portable book of business is the single most important issue for many firms looking to bring on a senior level associate.
 Without portable business, whether you can readily move from firm to firm is really dependent on a variety of other factors.